jstiff/notes_from_learning/CS_Lectures/computation/NFA.md

 The '\*' in a regular expression is syntax for a FSA to 'loop' in a particular state.

 In NFA we will have 'choices' or branching of the computation.
 Branching will be executed in parallel and every possible state is traversed in this computational model.
+It will succeed if one of the accept states that an NFA can have is acheived...while ignoring all of the wrong choices.
+This is thought of as 'guessing correctly'.
+I don't know about that, but ok.

+- NFA provides a 'web', 'graph' or 'matrix' of **many** possible routes or pathways to an accept state.
+There are many ways to get to an accept state.
+There needed to be a model of computation that was more flexible than DFA.
+NFA allow more possiblities theoretically...to implemement many possibilities..you must run parrallel computations.
+You need to spawn off new processes or threads (not sure which) and communicate between the threads/processes when an answer was arrived at....which in turn than accepts that input string...therefore being a computational machine that recognizes non-deterministic languages.
+- the **Transition Function** for and NFA now takes a **set of states** as an argument along with a string.

 An NFA differs from a DFA in that each state can transition to zero or more other states on each input symbol, and a state can also transition to others without reading a symbol.